 members, we can collectively keep this sport as it was intended, FUN.

-A lot of time, money, and energy have been spent on mower fabrication, engine building, and traveling to and from
+A lot of time, money, and energy have been spent on mower fabrication, engine building, and traveling to and

-we started the race as when we leave.
+conditions when we started the race as when we leave.